-- One episode of Disney's Aladdin had Africans growing corn in the Middle Ages.
+- One episode of Disney's Aladdin: The Series had Africans growing corn in the Middle Ages.

 - Dora the Explorer is implied to take place in Mexico.
 She has been seen picking wild blueberries in the show; mainly on Blueberry Hill, where the villain Swiper the Fox lives.
 Blueberries never grow in Mexico, they're farther north.

 - G.I.
 Joe: Renegades made the same mistake with St. Louis that Supernatural did: though all the trees around Duke's family's house are (correctly) deciduous, the ones passed by in all the car-cashes were all conifers, which would only makes sense if they were going past a series of enormous Christmas tree yard.